Yatharth48/Trading-account-analysis/README.md

    ```

 3. Run the notebook:
-   Open `trading_analysis.ipynb` in Jupyter Notebook or any compatible environment.
+   Open `trades-Copy1.ipynb` in Jupyter Notebook or any compatible environment.

 ## 📌 Notes